maize-genetics/phg_v2/docs/build_and_load.md

 ATGCGTTCGCCTTCCG
 ```

-While we can either manually modify the header lines of our FASTA
+While we can manually modify the header lines of our FASTA
 file, this can become tedious and prone to a new set of downstream
 errors.
 To automate this, PHGv2 provides an optional command to
 append sample information to the headers of each FASTA file called